akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 `ActorContext` when using streams from within Actors.
-The `Materializer` is a factory for stream execution engines, it is the thing that makes streams run—you don’t need to worry about any of the details just now apart from that you need one for calling any of the `run` methods on a `Source`. @scala[The materializer is picked up implicitly if it is omitted from the `run` method call arguments, which we will do in the following.]
+The `Materializer` is a factory for stream execution engines, it is the thing that makes streams run—you don’t need to worry about any of the details right now apart from that you need one for calling any of the `run` methods on a `Source`. @scala[The materializer is picked up implicitly if it is omitted from the `run` method call arguments, which we will do in the following.]

-The nice thing about Akka Streams is that the `Source` is just a description of what you want to run, and like an architect’s blueprint it can be reused, incorporated into a larger design.
+The nice thing about Akka Streams is that the `Source` is a description of what you want to run, and like an architect’s blueprint it can be reused, incorporated into a larger design.
 We may choose to transform the source of integers and write it to a file instead: